Published by Christina Riley. Last Updated on November 6, 2023.

-The season for blueberries lasts from mid-May to July.
+The season for blueberries lasts from mid-June to August.
 Before you go blueberry picking in North Carolina, remember to always check to see if conditions or hours have changed before arriving, wear sunscreen, and have fun!

 Blueberry Picking in North Carolina (Western)

 Address: 7493 NC Highway 16 S, Moravian Falls, NC

 Visitors can also pick wild blackberries and buy farm-fresh eggs, other seasonal produce, jams, syrups, baked goods, and more!